Water waves problem with surface tension in a corner domain I: A priori estimates with constrained contact angle: A priori estimates

-In fact, one can see that the boundary conditions on $\G_b$ play an important role in the variational estimates, which are handled differently compared to the smooth-domain case.
-Therefore, a lemma is presented here focusing on a typical type of boundary conditions needed in the estimate for $R_0$. \begin{lemma} {\it Let $w\in H^1(\Om_t)$ and $\D w\in L^2(\Om_t)$.
+To begin with, one can see already that the boundary conditions on $\G_b$ play an important role in the variational estimates, which are handled differently compared to the smooth-domain case.
+Therefore, a lemma is presented here focusing on a typical type of boundary conditions needed in the estimate for $R_0$. \begin{lemma} {\it Let $w\in H^1(\Om_t)$ satisfying $\D w\in L^2(\Om_t)$.
 Then the boundary condition

 makes sense in the variation formulation: For any $\phi\in \cV=\{\phi\in H^1(\Om_t)\,\big|\,\phi|_{\G_t}=0\}$, one has

 } \end{lemma}

 \no {\bf Proof.} The proof lies in clarifying the space for the boundary condition.